marygracemoesta/R-User-Guide/Developing_on_Databricks/Customizing.md

 #### Apache Arrow Installation

 Apache Arrow is an open source project that provides a common in-memory format between different processes.
 This is especially useful when moving data back and forth between Spark and R, as you would with [user defined functions](linktocome).
-To enable Arrow with R on Databricks, the first step is to attach an init script to a cluster.
+To enable Arrow with R on Databricks Runtimes prior to 7.0, the first step is to attach an init script to a cluster.
 Using a Python cell in a Databricks Notebook, run the following cell:

 ```python
 %python